Wondering what to do in Tavira Algarve? I’ll cover it all in this post!

 Walking along the train line takes about half an hour but it gives you the chance to take in the stunning surrounding saltwater lagoons and sand dunes.
 And maybe even spot wildlife.

-Make sure you don’t leave any trace and leave wildlife alone – this includes feeding them!
+Make sure you don’t leave any trace and leave wildlife alone – this includes not feeding them!

 Today, it’s a national monument and represents the Portuguese reconquest of Tavira from the Moors.
 The architecture is a blend of Arabic, Gothic, and Neo-Classical, though the most recognizable feature is the enormous clock on the clock tower.